sipeed/sipeed_wiki/docs/hardware/en/maix/m1s/other/start.md

 ![blai_mnist_demo_fopen](./../../../../zh/maix/m1s/other/assets/start/blai_mnist_demo_fopen.jpg)

-Connect computer with OTG port on M1s Dock we can see there is a u-disk with nearly 7M storge memory.
+Connect computer with OTG port of M1s Dock we can see there is a u-disk with nearly 7M storage memory.

 ![blai_mnist_demo_flash_disk](./../../../../zh/maix/m1s/other/assets/start/blai_mnist_demo_flash_disk.jpg)